laudebugs/create-turso-db-branch/Readme.md

 This input is only used if `create-auth-token` is set to `true`.
 This input specifies the expiry for the new auth token.
 The expiry can be in the format `1d` for 1 day, `1w` for 1 week, `1m` for 1 month, or `1y` for 1 year.
 Examples: `1d`, `1w`, `1m`, `1y`, `2w1d30m`

-> Note: You should also avoid exposing this token by logging it.

 ## Action Outputs
+> [!NOTE]
-> Note: All the outputs are masked and are not intended to be printed in the logs.
+> All the outputs are masked and are not intended to be printed in the logs.
 You can use these outputs in subsequent steps in the workflow.

 ### `db_branch_hostname`
 The hostname of the new branch created.